nexus-xyz/nexus-zkvm/precompiles/design.md

 While dynamic precompiles can be included as source dependencies by guest programs, they have to be executed dynamically by the VM. ~~This means that code involved in calling precompile functionality from guest programs can use macros and Rust-native functionality while the precompile implementation called by the VM has to follow the portable `extern "C"` FFI~~.
 Because we're not targeting networked precompile distribution at the moment, we're allowing precompiles to be rebuilt locally, as needed, using the same unstable Rust ABI as the locally built VM.

-This means that the contract implementors have to follow can be a clean, Rusty interface based on the `InstructionState` and `InstructionExecutor` traits.
+This means that the contract implementers have to follow can be a clean, Rusty interface based on the `InstructionState` and `InstructionExecutor` traits.
 At runtime, these instructions can be loaded into the `InstructionExecutorRegistry` via its dynamic precompile table.

 The relevant types and interfaces will be specified in the `nexus-common` crate (moved from their current definition in the VM crate).